 The project offered the opportunity to refine our approach to supporting emerging parenting solutions, understand more about the digitalisation of parenting programmes and what they need to be able to scale in partnership with local services.

-Phase two of the project aims to adapt the Playtime with Books intervention, implementing it with families facing socioeconomic disadvantage in two local authorities and testing its suitability and readiness for further impact evaluation and delivery at a wider scale.
-It will also identify any further development required before it will be ready for wider implementation.
+We aimed to adapt the Playtime with Books intervention, implement it with families facing socioeconomic disadvantages in three local authorities, and test its suitability and readiness for further impact evaluation and delivery at a wider scale.
+It also identified any further development required before readying the intervention for wider implementation.

-The activities in phase two are divided in two steps:
+The activities in phase two were divided into two steps:

-- The pre-delivery step aims to set up what is needed for testing and refining the adapted intervention.
-This includes optimising the digital platform, recruiting delivery partners, convening a co-design advisory group to involve parents and practitioners, and adapting the intervention content as needed to suit the delivery context.
+- The pre-delivery step set up what was needed for testing and refining the adapted intervention.
+This included optimising the digital platform, recruiting delivery partners, convening a co-design advisory group to involve parents and practitioners, and adapting the intervention content as needed to suit the delivery context.